domsteil/sgxjvm-public/docs/source/writing-an-enclavelet.rst

 1. Creating a build environment with Gradle.
 2. Writing a subclass of the `Enclavelet` class.
-3. Creating a handler class that will handle inbound messages and let you send outbound messages.
+3. Creating a handler class that handles inbound messages and lets you send outbound messages.
 4. Setting up report data and using it in remote attestation.
 5. Writing unit tests.
-6. Implementing the host server.
-7. Implementing a client app or library that users will utilise to work with the enclave.
+6. Implementing a client app or library that users will utilise to work with the enclave.

 The client app will connect to the host server, perform the remote attestation protocol, compare the measurement against a set of known-good measurements, then encrypt and provision secrets.